aclark4life/plock/README.rst

 ~~~~~~~~~~~~~~~~~~~

 Plock is a `single by the band Plone <http://www.youtube.com/watch?v=IlLzsF61n-8>`_.
 It is also similar to the name of a `city in Poland <http://en.wikipedia.org/wiki/P%C5%82ock>`_.

-..
-[1] Sort of.
-Plock installs and runs Buildout for you.